tqvarnst/jdg-labs.old/projects/lab-guides/lab-setup-guide.md

  	![Select Maven profile](images/lab-guide-image-7.png)

-1. You should now have a workbench without some warnings, but with out Problem.
+1. You should now have a workbench with warnings, but without problems.
-1. You are ready to start with lab1
+1. You are now ready to start with lab1